bek0s/gbkfit-legacy/USERGUIDE.md

 ### The Point Spread Function (`psf`)

-The PSF of the observation is specified under the `psf` map.
-Under this map, the key `type` defines the model used for the PSF.
+The PSF of the observation is specified under the `psf` key.
+In the map under this key, the key `type` defines the model used for the PSF.
 Each model comes with its own set of parameters:

 - `gaussian`
   - `fhwm_x`